 - Seagrass tent.

-You can even use sisal rope to build toys for lovebirds.
+You can use sisal rope to build toys for lovebirds.

-Budget $25 for an initial stash of toys and add to this haul regularly so the lovebird doesn’t get bored.
-Toys aren’t an area to scrimp on because cheap toys can break easily and become a health hazard.
+Budget $25 for toys and add to this haul regularly so the lovebird doesn’t get bored.

-When choosing perches, choose a material that wears down the claws and minimizes the risk of food conditions, like bumblefoot.
-Potential options include:
+Choose a perch material that wears down the claws and minimizes the risk of foot conditions, like bumblefoot.
+Options include:

-- Natural Wood (Birch, Hazel) – Helps to wear down and sharpen claws.
+- Natural Wood (Birch, Hazel) – Wears down and sharpen claws.

 - Seashell Wood Perch (around $8 per perch) contains natural minerals (like calcium) that are healthy for a lovebird to chew on and can wear down the claws.

-Avoid plastic perches because they’re unnatural and won’t keep a parrot’s claws at the right length.
+Avoid plastic perches because they won’t keep a parrot’s claws in check.

 Food